w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 The figure above shows the path of a candidate block through the Inclusion pipeline.
 The block changes its status through this path as follows:

 - Candidate: A block is put forward by a collator to a validator (in this case V1).
+The candidate block is shown as white square enclosing a question mark, with one white tick mark at the side.
+  The white tick mark is the PoV from the collator.
+The question mark shows how the candidate is not valid yet and can still fail to be included in the Relay Chain.
 - Seconded: The block is put forward by V1 to other validators (in this case V2 and V3).
+The seconded block is shown as white square inclosing a question mark, with a white tick mark and two yellow tick marks on top of it.
+The yellow marks show the PoV from the para-validators.
 - Backable: The block validity is attested by a majority of the validators.
+The backable block is shown as white square inclosing a question mark, with a white tick mark and three yellow tick marks on top of it.
+The yellow marks show the PoV from the para-validators.
-- Backed: The block is backed and noted in a fork on the relay chain by a relay chain block author (in this case V4).
+- Backed: The block is backed and noted in a fork on the Relay Chain by a relay chain block author (in this case V4).
+The backed block is shown as square with white background and yellow border enclosing a question mark.
+The backed block can still fail to be included in the Relay Chain.
+Note that for simplicity here the backed parachain block is represented as a block of the Relay Chain, but in reality a relay chain block contains many parachian blocks.
 - Pending availability: The block is backed but not considered available yet.
 - Included: The block is backed and considered available (we have a parablock).
+Parablocks are shown as square with white background and yellow border enclosing a "P".

 Once the parablock is considered available and part of the parachain, it is still "pending approval".
 The Inclusion Pipeline must conclude for a specific parachain before a new block can be